tom-james-watson/wtp-ext/README.md

 /Applications/Firefox\ Nightly.app/Contents/MacOS/firefox-bin
 ```

-You can then load the temporary addon by going to <a href="about:debugging#addons">about:debugging#addons</a> and selecting `ext.zip`, which can be downloaded [here](https://github.com/tom-james-watson/wtp-ext/releases/latest).
+You can then load the temporary addon by going to `about:debugging#addons` and selecting `ext.zip`, which can be downloaded [here](https://github.com/tom-james-watson/wtp-ext/releases/latest).

 ### Development